-As some of you may know, apart from my number one job of dog owner to my fabulous spaniels and human behind ‘The Cotswold Spaniels’, I am a photographer – specialising in canine photography.
+As some of you may know, as well as owning my spaniels and being the human behind ‘The Cotswold Spaniels’, I am a photographer – specialising in Canine photography.
 Smart phone cameras are now such good quality as well as many DSLR and Bridge cameras becoming more affordable there is a huge increase in pet owners taking any opportunity to capture everyday memories with their pets, [I can’t be the only one who’s phone storage is full because of too many dog photos!].

 1) GET DOWN LOW